Magnoliids: Economic uses

 Not all the effects of chemical compounds in the magnoliids are detrimental.
 In previous centuries, sailors would use Winter's Bark from the South American tree Drimys winteri to ward off the vitamin-deficiency of scurvy.
 Today, benzoyl is extracted from Lindera benzoin (common spicebush) for use as a food additive and skin medicine, due to its anti-bacterial and anti-fungal properties.
 Drugs extracted from the bark of Magnolia have long been used in traditional Chinese medicine.
 Scientific investigation of magnolol and honokiol have shown promise for their use in dental health.
 Both compounds demonstrate effective anti-bacterial activity against the bacteria responsible for bad breath and dental caries.
 Several members of the family Annonaceae are also under investigation for uses of a group of chemicals called acetogenins.
 The first acetogenin discovered was uvaricin, which has anti-leukemic properties when used in living organisms.
 Other acetogenins have been discovered with anti-malarial and anti-tumor properties, and some even inhibit HIV replication in laboratory studies.

 Many magnoliid species produce essential oils in their leaves, bark, or wood.
 The tree Virola surinamensis (Brazilian "nutmeg") contains trimyristin, which is extracted in the form of a fat and used in soaps and candles, as well as in shortenings.
 Other fragrant volatile oils are extracted from Aniba rosaeodora (bois-de-rose oil), Cinnamomum porrectum, Cinnamomum cassia, and Litsea odorifera for scenting soaps.
 Perfumes also are made from some of these oils; ylang-ylang comes from the flowers of Cananga odorata, and is used by Arab and Swahili women.
 A compound called nutmeg butter is produced from the same tree as the spice of that name, but the sweet-smelling "butter" is used in perfumery or as a lubricant rather than as a food.

-Magnoliids are also important sources of spices and herbs used to flavor food, including the spices black pepper, cinnamon and nutmeg, and the herb bay laurel.